 Shine the green laser through the round dish of blue jello and observe the beam as it travels through the jello.
 Shine the green laser through the red jello and notice that the beam gets dimmer as soon as it enters the jello.

 Next, take the round Petri dish of blue gelatin.
-Holding the laser parallel against the tabletop, shine the laser through the middle of the curved edge of the dish (it should look as though the laser is bisecting the circle).
+Holding the green laser parallel against the tabletop, shine the laser through the middle of the curved edge of the dish (it should look as though the laser is bisecting the circle).
 Now, starting from the laser's original position, slide the laser in a straight line to the right and then the left, so that the beam moves toward the outer edges of the dish.
 Notice how, as you do so, the beam bends towards the center of the dish.
-(Note: If you have two lasers, you can hold them parallel to one another and shine both beams through the curved edge of the dish, and then use a piece of white paper or waxed paper as a screen to find the focal point where the two beams cross—see the What's Going On section below for more information.)
+(Note: Hold your two lasers parallel to one another and shine both beams through the curved edge of the dish, and then use a piece of white paper or waxed paper as a screen to find the focal point where the two beams cross—see the What's Going On? section below for more information.)

 Finally, take a square dish of red or clear gelatin.
-Holding the laser parallel to the table, shine the beam through one edge of the box and notice the beam coming out the far side.
+Holding either laser parallel to the table (use the red laser for the red gelatin; use either the red or the green for the clear gelatin), shine the beam through one edge of the box and notice the beam coming out the far side.
 Now, shine the beam through one side of the box so that it hits the adjacent side at a glancing angle—you'll notice that no light exits the box through that side!
 (You may need to play around a bit to find the right glancing angle.)
 The largest angle at which no light escapes is called the critical angle.